Miguel Vargas Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and Miguel Vargas, who went 1-for-1 with a double last time in action, battle Madison Bumgarner and the Arizona Diamondbacks at Dodger Stadium, Saturday at 9:10 PM ET.
+The Los Angeles Dodgers and Miguel Vargas, who went 1-for-3 with an RBI last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Chase Field, Thursday at 10:10 PM ET.

-He reached base in all four of his plate appearances (1-for-1 with a double) in his most recent appearance against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-3) against the Rockies.

 Miguel Vargas Game Info & Props vs. the Diamondbacks